roei-birger/the-bill/README.md

 5. **Removing a Member**:
    - Click on the member you want to remove
-   - Click "Remove" (only possible when the member's balance is 0)
+   - Click "Remove"

-6. **Merging Members**:
+   - The member will be removed along with all their payments and participant records

+6. **Creating Household Units** (🏠 Family/Economic Units):
    - Drag one member toward another member
+   - A creation window will open for a household unit
+   - Enter an optional name for the unit (e.g., "Cohen Family") or leave for automatic name
+   - Click "Create Household Unit"
+   - **How it works**: When adding payments - you still select each member individually.
+In balance calculation - their debts are combined into one unit
+   - The unit is displayed with a purple gradient background and 🏠 icon

+7. **Deleting a Household Unit**:
-   - Confirm the merge action in the window that opens
+   - Click the red X button in the household unit container
-   - The members will be merged into a single economic unit
+   - The members will return to being independent individuals

 ### Managing Payments